What Does BCDR (Business Continuity & Disaster Recovery) Mean For Your Company?

 When most of us think of disasters, we think of large forces of nature that cause widespread problems.

-However, a disaster that’s specific to a single business could be a stolen server, a crashed hard drive or even a drive that has been encrypted by a hacker who then demands a ransom.
+However, a disaster specific to a single business could be a stolen server, a crashed hard drive, or even a drive encrypted by a hacker who then demands a ransom.

-In software terms, the word “recovery” implies that something was rendered permanently non-functional and needs to be rebuilt or reconstructed from scratch.
+In software terms, “recovery” implies that something was rendered permanently non-functional and needs to be rebuilt or reconstructed from scratch.

-Regardless of the type or the magnitude of a disaster, recovery may mean buying new servers and restoring those servers to the state they were in before the damaging event occurred.
+Regardless of the type or magnitude of a disaster, recovery may mean buying new servers and restoring them to their state before the damaging event occurs.

 QuickBooks Install Error

-For disaster recovery, the plan would be to find an efficient way to fully restore one or more servers.
-Ideally, there would be current copies of old server information that could be copied to the new servers.
+Part of a disaster recovery plan is to set up an efficient way to fully restore one or more servers.
+Ideally, current copies of old server information could be copied to the new server or servers.

-Now that we’ve briefly conceptualized the plans, let’s look at a way technology can support these plans.
+Now that we’ve briefly conceptualized the plans, let’s examine how technology can support them.

 The technological solution involves having up-to-date, virtual copies of servers both locally and in a remote location.